-- a The contractor shall schedule and complete the training or other capacity building activity awarded by the California Area IHS within 1 calendar year of the award notice. - b The contractor shall provide documentation demonstrating the completion of the training or other capacity building activity as part of the supporting documentation that accompanies the annual project report form due at the end of the funding cycle.
+- a The contractor shall schedule and complete the training or other capacity building activity awarded by the California Area IHS by October 1, 2025. - b The contractor shall provide documentation demonstrating the completion of the training or other capacity building activity as part of the supporting documentation that accompanies the annual project report form due at the end of the funding cycle.

 Such documentation may include course sign in sheets, certificates of completion, credential certificates and/or training evaluation surveys.

 - 4) The contractor shall evaluate the effectiveness of the California Area injury prevention special project by employing recognized evaluation methods such as observational surveys, knowledge/skills/abilities quizzes, key informant interviews and/or training evaluation questionnaires.
 A summary of the evaluation used for the project must be included as part of the annual injury project reporting form supporting documentation due at the end of the funding cycle.
-Programs that fail to adhere to this guideline will be subject to decreased monetary assistance (e.g. a negative funding factor may be applied to the next special injury prevention project application). - 5) The contractor shall submit a completed injury prevention project reporting form and all associated supporting documentation to the California Area IHS injury prevention specialist within 1 calendar year of the date on the injury prevention special project award letter.
+Programs that fail to adhere to this guideline will be subject to decreased monetary assistance (i.e. a negative funding factor may be applied to the next special injury prevention project application). - 5) The contractor shall submit a completed injury prevention project reporting form and all associated supporting documentation to the California Area IHS injury prevention specialist by November 7, 2025.